isomerpages/isomerpages-govtech/_products-and-services/government/smart-nation-sensor-platform.md

 ---
-layout: simple-page
-title: Smart Nation Sensor Platform
+title: 'Smart Nation Sensor Platform'
 permalink: /products-and-services/smart-nation-sensor-platform/
-breadcrumb: Smart Nation Sensor Platform
+breadcrumb: 'Smart Nation Sensor Platform'
-collection_name: products-and-services
 tag: government
 thumbnail_image: /images/programmes/products-and-services/test.jpg

 ---

 Singapore is building a Smart Nation by harnessing technology to the fullest with the aim of improving the lives of citizens, creating more opportunities, and building stronger communities.